criscola/kubernetes-dbaas/docs/sysadmin_guide.md

 #### DBMS Secrets generator

 The top-level key `dbmsSecrets` contains an array of entries describing Secrets resources which can be referenced in endpoint configurations inside of the `dbms[*].endpoints.secretKeyRef` keys.
+Each array entry generates one Secret resource.

 Example: